The bachelor of science in biology is a multidisciplinary program combining rigorous foundations in biology, chemistry, and physics.

 - demonstrate the ability to apply the scientific method and will possess problem solving skills necessary to design, conduct, and troubleshoot experiments and to test a hypothesis

-- acquire the critical thinking skills, analytical and quantitative skills necessary to read, understand, and critically review scientific papers and to interpret and analyze data presented in various forms (e.g., graphs, tables, narrative)
+- focuses on the critical thinking and analytical skills necessary to read, understand, and critically review scientific papers and to interpret and analyze data presented in various forms (i.e. graphs, tables, narrative)

 - develop written and oral communication skills necessary to present scientific ideas to multiple audiences using the accepted format of the discipline